A Brief Introduction To The Gambia For Bird Watchers

 Landscape and Habitat

-The landscape of The Gambia comprises five main habitat types:
+The Gambia features five main habitat types:

 Coast and inshore waters